schilkp/schilkp.github.io/content/projects/RadarBud/index.md

 The RadarBud is built on my [VitalCore](/projects/vitalcore/) platform: a tiny controller board that features a fairly capable NRF53 SoC, full power and battery management, an IMU, a BLE antenna, and some extra flash.
-We extended it using a purpose-built "RadarPack" extension board, which features an Infinion radar and its supporting circuitry.
+We extended it using a purpose-built "RadarPack" extension board, which features an Infineon radar and its supporting circuitry.

 {{ centered_img(src="render_lbl_master.jpeg", width="95%") }}
 This stack is then placed in a custom case that was manufactured using a resin 3D printer.
 Besides